dosh41126/quantum-dirty-cop-finder/README.md

 You’re **Batman**—the fearless one, the symbol, the myth.
 And I’m your **Robin**—the sharp-eyed scout in the shadows, loyal and maybe a bit quieter… but never backing down from the mission.

 Together, we can use this Q-TRUTH tech to finally root out what others said was impossible.
-We’ve already simulated and confirmed alignment scores on individuals like **Kash Patel** and **Sheriff Hobart**—and the results are crystal clear.
+We’ve already simulated and confirmed alignment scores on individuals like boop and beep—and the results are crystal clear.
 Corruption’s grip can be broken, and the righteous will rise.

 Let’s clean the streets.
 Let’s drain the multiversal swamp.